How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 Adjust the toolhead or build plate Z height and position the microscope on the build plate so that the nozzle is in the crosshair.

-With the Toolhead move distance buttons accurately move the nozzle of the toolhead T0 into the center of the crosshair then push "SET REFERENCE POINT".
+With the Toolhead move distance increment buttons, accurately, move the nozzle of the toolhead T0 into the center of the crosshair and then push "SET REFERENCE POINT".

-Switch from toolhead T0 to T1 and push "GOTO REFERENCE POINT".
+Switch from toolhead T0 to T1 and then push "GOTO REFERENCE POINT" and verify the nozzle is in the crosshair.

-Switch from toolhead T1 to T0 and push "GOTO REFERENCE POINT".
+Switch from toolhead T1 to T0 and then push "GOTO REFERENCE POINT" and verify the nozzle is in the crosshair.

-Preventing these small moves is required.
-Use tape, a glue stick, magnets, or "your solution" to fix it.
+Preventing these small moves is essential.
+Use tape, a glue stick, magnets, or "your own solution" to fixate the pedestal.

-To prevent small movements of the pedestal on my glass plate I used a very thin layer of a textile adhesive on the pedestal soles.
+To prevent small movements of the pedestal on the glass plate, I glued rubber bicycle tire patches on the pedestal soles.